So… you’ve saved and saved and are super excited to say you finally have the amount you need to book your dream vacation. BUT WAIT!

 Though several budget and midscale hotels now automatically include wi-fi in their daily rate (as we believe they should), there are still some luxury hotels and plenty of destination resorts that typically charge between $9.95 – $25.95 per day/per device for in-room connectivity.
-Consequently, this can add $70 to several hundred to your bill over the course of one week, especially if you are connecting more than one device.
-Luckily, some resorts offer discounted package deals from a third party provider, suitable for multi-day or for multi-person/multi-device families seeking wi-fi.
+Consequently, this can add quite a bit to your bill over the course of one week, especially if you are connecting more than one device.
+Luckily, some resorts offer discounted package deals from a third-party provider, suitable for multi-day or for multi-person/multi-device families seeking wi-fi.
 But the packages are still pricey and ultimately add to the cost of your stay.

 ROAMING FEES: If you travel with a cell phone or smartphone, as most people do these days, you can expect to receive a much larger monthly bill than you are used to, due to roaming fees that will be added for each and every day that you are away.

-As such, it’s best to contact your carrier before you leave on your trip in order to put a travel package on your phone.
+As such, it’s best to contact your carrier before your trip in order to put a travel package on your phone.

 Yet, despite how cheap your chosen travel plan might be, it remains to be an extra expense you might not have thought about when budgeting for your vacation.

-ELECTRONICS: If you’re travelling to the EU, you’d be wise to think about taking along a power adaptor considering European appliances use 220 volts which is double that of North America.
+ELECTRONICS: If you’re traveling to the EU, you’d be wise to think about taking along a power adaptor considering European appliances use 220 volts which is double that of North America.